xAlpharax/YOLO-Flutter/README.md

 A fully functional Flutter application dedicated to the You Only Look Once (YOLO) algorithm for Real Time Object Detection / Segmentation.
 The [flutter_vision](https://github.com/vladiH/flutter_vision) package has been instrumental in setting this algorithm up as well as the models, references and infrastructure provided by [ultralytics](https://github.com/ultralytics/ultralytics)

-This repository is part of my entry at EUCYS 2023, representing Romania @ Brussels with apps for helping the visually impaired *see*.
+This repository is part of my entry at EUCYS 2023, representing Romania in Brussels with apps for helping the visually impaired *see*.

 ## Insructions